tbrlpld/100-days-of-code/log.md

 2. [Day 16 Commit -- "Change" Kata](https://github.com/tbrlpld/kata/commit/29aefb720d3b18ec406c48dcfd88e09982713282)

 ## Day 17: November 1, 2019, Friday

 ### Today's Progress
 Learned about how to combine Flask and Requests to display data from APIs.
-Create a page to display random Chuck Norris jokes for #100DaysOfWeb @TalkPython @Pybites
+Create a page to display random Chuck Norris jokes for #100DaysOfWeb @TalkPython @Pybites using https://api.chucknorris.io/

 ### Thoughts
 Really like how simple it is to grap data with requests.